 - TX/RX(Yellow) signifies the transmission (incoming/outgoing) of data via USB

-The outlook of Arduino Esplora is a reminder of the conventional gamepad that featured a joystick on one half and a few buttons on opposite half.
+The outlook of Arduino Esplora is a reminder of the conventional gamepad that featured a joystick on one half and a few buttons on the opposite half.
 There is a central push-button along with the joystick and the X/Y axis buttons.
 On the other side, you’ll see four buttons outlining a diamond pattern.